bishalj054/research_projects_website/index.md

 ## WiROS : A QoS Software Solution for ROS2 in a Wi-Fi network

 WiROS is the first outcome of ROSNET project.
 It aims at introducing network level QoS over a Wi-Fi network.
-To find more about this check [WiROS Overview][wiros_overview].{% include links.html %}
+To find more about this check [WiROS Overview][wiros_overview].